 And whilst it is true that Alzheimer’s can affect younger individuals, some 95% of cases are diagnosed in individuals aged over 65.
 Providing care for those individuals currently costs the UK £34.7 billion, with the majority of the cost falling on those affected and their families.

 It’s easy to see therefore, why the prevalence of Alzheimer’s within an aging population is of concern not only to individuals and their families but also to society as a whole.
 And whilst there is no cure, early identification can help to slow the progress of the disease; enabling people to live more independent lives for longer.

-Current approaches taken to manage or mitigate the impact of Alzheimer’s look towards a wide range of factors; from lifestyle and exercise, to diet and vascular health.
+Current approaches have been taken to manage or mitigate the impact of Alzheimer’s ; from lifestyle and exercise, to diet and vascular health.
 Interestingly, these approaches largely mirror those taken to treat or reduce the impact of diabetes.
 Indeed, Alzheimer’s has been called ‘Type 3 diabetes’ by some researchers in recent times, due to a number of studies identifying a possible link between brain insulin resistance and Alzheimer’s.

 But the success of any approach which looks to modify current behaviours does depend on the disease being identified as early as possible.
-That’s why the Alzheimer’s Disease screening device currently being developed byin Occuity’s product pipeline could make such a difference.
-By screening for marker plaques within the lens of the eye, the non-invasive Occuity device could help to identify Alzheimer’s Ddisease at an early stage.
+That’s why the Alzheimer’s Disease screening device currently in Occuity’s product pipeline could make such a difference.
+By screening for marker plaques within the lens of the eye, the non-invasive Occuity device could help to identify Alzheimer’s Disease at an early stage.
 For the growing population of over 65s, this in turn could provide the early warning signal that they need in order to start mitigating the effect of Alzheimer’s through lifestyle changes.